filterpaper/filterpaper.github.io/prng.md

 	return s;
 }
 ```
 It is a modified XORshift using two 8-bit state and is the smallest.
-However the output fails all PractRand's test and one can observe vertical patterns on the bitmap output:
+However the output fails all PractRand test and one can observe vertical patterns on the bitmap output:

 ![tzarc_prng](images/tzarc_prng.bmp)

 ## PCG8
 An 8-bit implementation of PCG can be found in the [pcg-c-basic library](https://github.com/imneme/pcg-c-basic).
-They are technically using 16-bit registers with 8-bit output.
-Adapted to a single seeded function below is the 16-bit MCG with 8-bit output using xorshift and random-rotation:
+Adapted to a single seeded function below is the 16-bit state with 8-bit output also using xorshift and random-rotation:
 ```c
 // pcg_mcg_16_xsh_rr_8_random_r
 uint8_t pcg8(void) {